Pedro Pascal drops by ‘SNL’ to help Bad Bunny nail his monologue - KTVZ

 In a surprise cameo on the new episode of “Saturday Night Live,” Pascal did just that for his “friend” Bad Bunny, who asked for advice on how to nail his monologue in his hosting debut on the long-running sketch show.

-The “Last of Us” actor told Bad Bunny in the bit that he can win the audience over by sharing an “embarrassing” photo of himself.
+The “Last of Us” actor told Bad Bunny, who introduced himself as “Benito” (his full name is Benito Antonio Martínez Ocasio), in the bit that he can win the audience over by sharing an “embarrassing” photo of himself.

 Taking Pascal’s advice – sort of – Bad Bunny showed a steamy photo of himself striking a pose while wearing nothing but a towel.